TonF1917/Trace/README.md

 ### 📖 Tutorial

 1. **Configure API**: Click the settings icon to set up your LLM provider (e.g., OpenAI, LM Studio, Ollama).
-All data is processed locally in your browser.
+All data is processed locally in your browser.If there is no API available, you can purchase it from the official websites of major platforms or use a free API: https://github.com/tashfeenahmed/freellmapi
 2. **Create Project**: Click "New Project" and define the event or topic you want to analyze.
 3. **Ingest Data**: In the Data & Article Manager, use **Add Text** or **Research** to gather source materials.
 4. **Run Analysis**: Set your **TARGET NODES/PASS** and click **Deep Extract All** to extract the initial network.
 Use **Connect Existing** to discover hidden links, and run **AI Merge** to clean up duplicate entities.